jdkingsbury/Ratings-And-Projections/README.md

 ## Overview

-This project aims to provide player grades and projections from data retrieved from [nba_api](https://github.com/swar/nba_api/tree/master).
+This project aims to provide player and team grades and their future projections from data retrieved from [nba_api](https://github.com/swar/nba_api/tree/master).

 ## Frontend